-For the 2024/2025 financial year Council will include rateable land in thirty-Seven (37) rating categories.
+For the 2025/2026 financial year Council will include rateable land in thirty-seven (37) rating categories.

-In accordance with section 80 of the Local Government Regulation 2012, Council will use a system of differential general rating for 2024/2025 financial year.
+In accordance with section 80 of the Local Government Regulation 2012, Council will use a system of differential general rating for 2025/2026 financial year.

-In accordance with section 81(3) of the Local Government Regulation 2012, for the 2024/2025 financial year Council resolves to adopt rating categories for rateable land in the Cassowary Coast local government area (Region) and the descriptions of each of the rating categories are set out in Table A and detailed in Schedule 1.
+In accordance with section 81(3) of the Local Government Regulation 2012, for the 2025/2026 financial year Council resolves to adopt rating categories for rateable land in the Cassowary Coast local government area (Region) and the descriptions of each of the rating categories are set out in Table A and detailed in Schedule 1.

-In accordance with section 94(1)(a) of the Local Government Act 2009 and section 80(1) of the Local Government Regulation 2012, for the 2024/2025 financial year the general rate for each rating category is fixed as set out in Table B and detailed in Schedule 1.

-In accordance with section 77(5)(a) of the Local Government Regulation 2012, for the 2024/2025 financial year the minimum general rate for each rating category is fixed and set out in Table B.
+In accordance with section 94(1)(a) of the Local Government Act 2009 and section 80(1) of the Local Government Regulation 2012, for the 2025/2026 financial year the general rate for each rating category is fixed as set out in the 2nd column of Table B below and detailed in Schedule 1.
+In accordance with section 77(5)(a) of the Local Government Regulation 2012, for the 2025/2026 financial year the minimum general rate for each rating category is fixed and set out in the 3rd column of Table B below.

-Pursuant to section 257 of the Local Government Act 2009 and in accordance with section 81(4) and (5) of the Local Government Regulation 2012, Council delegates to the Chief Executive Officer (CEO) the power to identify the rating category to which each parcel of rateable land belongs.
+Pursuant to section 257 (1)(b) of the Local Government Act 2009 and in accordance with section 81(4) and (5) of the Local Government Regulation 2012, Council delegates to the Chief Executive Officer (CEO) the power to identify the rating category to which each parcel of rateable land belongs.